robdodson/robdodson.me/src/posts/lets-talk-smacss.md

 ## Wrap it up!

 That does it for tonight.
 Hopefully you're a little more enlightened with regards to SMACSS.
 Definitely [checkout the SMACSS site](http://smacss.com/) and grab the book.
-And as always please feel free to leave comments and feedback.
-Thanks! - Rob
+And as always please feel free to [send me feedback on Twitter](https://twitter.com/rob_dodson).

-You should follow me on Twitter [here.](http://twitter.com/rob_dodson)

-- Mood: Anxious
-- Sleep: 7
-- Hunger: 0
-- Coffee: 1